 Can you imagine Vietnamese pho without its broth?
 It is probably impossible to do so.
 You may try to cook up all kinds of soups, pour it in the bowl and try to call it pho.
 You may resort to be creative with different meats and adding new herbs and garnishing to the mix, but it’s just not pho.
 The pho broth is what gives the soup its distinct character.
 There’s not necessarily only one way to make pho broth, but a good pho broth must follow certain rules and standards.

-In fact, the key to a successful bowl of pho is the creation of a good pho broth.
-Pho lovers judge the bowl of pho served to them in a restaurant by sipping the broth first without putting in any seasoning or garnishing.
-If there’s any doubt about the quality of a bowl of pho, just take a sip of the broth to find out.
+But I digress.
+If there's any doubt about the quality of a bowl of pho, just take a sip of the broth to find out.
 If the pho broth is good, we feel immediately at home; the familiar, the warm, the good, the satisfying.
 But if the broth is not up to expectation, the pho eating experience becomes labored, beside the fact that one is wasting the time and money with this darn bowl of pho.

 How to Make Pho Broth